mims-harvard/TDC/CONTRIBUTE.md

 Thanks for your interest in contributing to TDC!
 TDC is a community driven effort.
 Currently, we are looking for contributions to enrich 1) dataset for existing therapeutics tasks; 2) new meaningful therapeutic task; 3) data functions; 4) leaderboards.
 Below are the guideline for contributing each of the above categories.

+## 0(NEW)
+We have new process for adding entries to the TDC leaderboard.

+Tentative instructions can be found at https://github.com/mims-harvard/tdc2website-flask/blob/main/README.md

 ## 0) Development Environment
 Before starting to contribute, we suggest you build an environment for TDC, which installs all dependencies, following the below command: